mongodb/docs/source/includes/list-table-cluster-http-response.rst

      - boolean
      - .. important::

-          Sharded clusters running MongoDB 4.2 and new |aws| clusters of any type don't support this parameter.
-These clusters must use :doc:`/backup/cloud-provider-snapshots`:
+          Clusters running MongoDB 4.2 and any net new |service|
+          clusters of any type do not support this parameter.
+          These clusters must use
+          :doc:`/backup/cloud-provider-snapshots`:
           ``providerBackupEnabled``

-          If you created a new |aws| cluster and set ``"backupEnabled" : true``, the |api| responds with an error.
+          If you create a new |service| cluster and set ``"backupEnabled" : true``, the |api| responds with an error.

-          This change doesn't affect existing |aws| clusters that use continuous backups.
+          This change doesn't affect existing |service| clusters that use continuous backups.

        If set to ``true``, |service| enabled